flenniken/collections/docs/notification.md

 scripts/notification --publish <user-id> "Test collection"
 ~~~

 Subscriptions stored in DynamoDB before the rotation are stale.
-Re-subscribe
-on each device and save again, or wait for users to turn notifications
-off and on.
+The
+next `--publish` removes Apple `VapidPkHashMismatch` rows.
+Devices
+re-subscribe automatically when users open the app with the new public
+key.

 [⬇](#Contents) Contents